geniemouse/macos-setup/README.md

 # macos-setup

-macOS set-up script for client-side development.
-(Also an excuse to look at Bash/ZSH).
+`macOS` set-up script for client-side development.
+(Also an excuse to dig into Bash/ZSH).